 AFL on Free to Air

-Starting in 2017, the twenty-three rounds of the AFL Premiership will be for the most part held three days a week, Friday to Sunday.
+Continuing in 2018, the twenty-three rounds of the AFL Premiership will be for the most part held three days a week, Friday to Sunday.
 The AFL Free to Air coverage on Seven Network will include live telecasts of the Friday night game, up to two matches on Saturday, one contest on Sunday afternoon, and any games that fall on a public holiday or a Monday.
 Channel 7 will also broadcast the entire Final series live, including the Grand Final.

 Channel Seven vs Foxtel